How Many Days to Spend in Japan Is Enough

 When you first visit Japan, you might already have some ideal destinations in your mind.
 But it's hard to decide where to go and how long to stay.
+Are 7 days enough?
+Is a 2-week period too long?
 From the vibrant city of Tokyo, showcasing classic Japan, to ancient Kyoto, capturing its rich history.
 Here, we offer you professional advice to help you plan your dream Japan tour.

-When you only stay in Japan for 2-3 days, we recommend focusing on one destination.
 If you're a first-timer, Tokyo is the destination you cannot miss.
-This world-famous metropolis offers a wide range of activities to enjoy, such as Shibuya, Harajuku, and Ginza, to capture the trendy side of Tokyo or visit the East Gardens of the Imperial Palace and Sensoji Shrine to feel the traditional side.
+This world-famous metropolis offers a wide range of activities to enjoy, such as Shibuya, Harajuku, and Ginza, to capture the trendy side of Tokyo, or visit the East Gardens of the Imperial Palace and Sensoji Shrine to feel the traditional side.

 Night View of Shibuya, TokyoNight View of Shibuya, Tokyo

-One week might not be a long time, but it's just the right amount of time to explore 2 or 3 destinations to taste the culture, architecture, and food of Japan.
+Spend one week in Japan might not be a long time, but it's just the right amount of time to explore 2 or 3 destinations to take a glimpse of the culture, architecture, and food of Japan.

-Kanazawa is also a city you can add to your 10-day itinerary, where you can learn about the charm of the Edo period of Japan.
+Kanazawa is also a city you can add to your Japan travel itinerary in 10 days, where you can learn about the charm of the Edo period of Japan.
 Under the name of UNESCO Creative City of Crafts and Folk Art, you can see well-preserved Edo-era districts, art museums, and regional handicrafts.

 If you are interested in attending Japan's festivals, consider visiting Takayama during the annual Takayama festival.
 It takes place in both spring and autumn and basically has the same contents; you can see the festival floats displayed on the streets, Karakuri dance performances, and the Mikoshi procession.
 You can go to Kamakura to experience the splendid fireworks festival and traditional tea ceremony if you plan to visit in the summer.